jeffreylindsey/AdventOfCode2024/README.md

 I made it faster by not having to recheck the entire path, but I still get the same too-high result.
 I'm going to have to leave it here for today.

+### December 24th

+It's Christmas Eve—Christmas Day by Advent of Code standards—so I won't be saving Christmas on time as the story is presented, but I'm still enjoying these puzzles and intend to continue solving them.

+That said, I don't want to put all my energy into the parts that I'm stuck on and have no clear way forward.
+So, onward to day 7!

+#### Day 7